internetesfera/Hunyuan3D-2/README.md

 The server will listen on port 8080 inside the container.

+### Google Cloud

+On Google Cloud Compute Engine, create an instance with an NVIDIA L4 GPU and Ubuntu 22.04.
+Install the latest NVIDIA drivers, clone this repository, then build and run the container as shown above.
+Ensure a firewall rule allows inbound TCP traffic on port 8080.

 ### Blender Addon

 With an API server launched, you could also directly use Hunyuan3D 2.0 in your blender with